Go to the main Page

 -

-POC stage.
+POC stage 1 - until November 2026.
 Get the basic structure for every hour but matins in a priest-less mode.

-At this stage the translations will be sources from different places
+At this stage the translations will be sourced from different places

 -